mauriciopoppe/blog/site/content/notes/learning-japanese.md

   [Hikaru Utada](https://www.youtube.com/watch?v=UPdlfIhzPEo),
   as well as great metal bands like [Baby Metal](https://www.youtube.com/watch?v=MToMx6RCW-M), [Band Maid](https://www.youtube.com/watch?v=RCaeUkrItyY) and [Ningen Isu](https://www.youtube.com/watch?v=-CmbsjjMbNQ).
-* **Japanese Content** - There is a vast amount of content available in Japanese that I'm interested in consuming, like [Gaki No Tsukai](https://www.reddit.com/r/GakiNoTsukai).
-I initially found them through their [Silent Library](https://www.reddit.com/r/GakiNoTsukai/wiki/sl)[^silent-library] series and then discovered their "No-laughing" batsu games—they're so hilarious!
+* **Japanese Content** - There is a vast amount of content available in Japanese that I'm interested in watching like [Gaki No Tsukai](https://www.reddit.com/r/GakiNoTsukai).
+I found them through their [Silent Library](https://www.reddit.com/r/GakiNoTsukai/wiki/sl)[^silent-library] series and then discovered their "No-laughing" batsu games, they're so hilarious!

 [^silent-library]: The Silent Library series is so popular worldwide that many other countries created their own version.
-I remember enjoying the MTV show a lot; at the time, I didn't know it was originally created by them.
+I used to watch the show on MTV but at the time I didn't know it was originally created by them.

 In my journey, I have realized that:

 * **I can only learn the language through discipline** - Like learning any other skill, it requires me to be **consistent**.
 This means practicing whenever
   I have the opportunity.
-Some days I might not feel like learning it, but I know that just trying for a few minutes will help;
+Some days I might not feel like learning it, but I know that just trying for a few minutes will help.
-  in other words, even if I don't have the motivation to practice, I do it anyway.
+  In other words, even if I don't have the motivation to practice, I do it anyway.
 * **You get as much as you put in** - Regardless of the method I use, I'm not going to learn it if I don't practice it enough.
-* **Having an imperfect accent is okay** - I acknowledge that I have an accent when I speak, and that's okay; my accent is what makes me unique.
+* **Having an imperfect accent is okay** - I acknowledge that I have an accent when I speak and that's okay.
+My accent is what makes me unique.
   My goal is for the person or people I'm talking to to understand me, and if they can, then that's it.
-  Having an accent is not an excuse to stop learning other aspects of the language, though;
+  Having an accent is not an excuse to stop learning other aspects of the language, though.
   I do put effort into learning new words and grammar.

 ## Progression